 Since it was established, the Climb has raised more than $6.6 million for Fred Hutch research.
 Depending on which peak they are climbing, participants commit to a raising a minimum of $2,000 to $12,500.
 This year more than 70 climbers will climb and fundraise for breast cancer research at Fred Hutch.
 Professional guide services lead all Climb to Fight Breast Cancer expeditions.

-Climbs on 12 additional peaks continue through June, July, August and October.
-For a full schedule of peaks and information about climb dates, routes, donation opportunities and more, visit www.fredhutch/climb.
+Climbs on 12 additional peaks continue through June, July, August, and October.
+For a full schedule of peaks and information about climb dates, routes, donation opportunities, and more, visit Climb to Fight Cancer.

 Send questions to email@example.com.